Saran-Kaanth/PicIO/README.md

 ## Features

 - **Extracts images from PDF, Word, Excel, and PowerPoint files.**
-- **Generates descriptions for the extracted images using Groq's AI models.**
+- **Generates descriptions for the extracted images using Vision models from Groq AI Cloud.**
 - **Supports multiple file uploads of the same format.**
 - **Flexible to handle large files for image extraction.**
 - **Provides fallback model for generating descriptions when the primary model fails.**